 The purpose of this bus is to "move students from dialogue to action to have them recognize their own personal responsibility in making a positive difference in the world."

-23 days ago, Buffalo Academy for Visual & Performing Arts
+about 1 month ago, Buffalo Academy for Visual & Performing Arts

 On this day in Women’s History, March 9, 1953, Rosa Parks was born.
 She would go on to become an iconic figure in the fight for civil rights, famously refusing to give up her bus seat and helping spark the Montgomery Bus Boycott.